PaddlePaddle/book/02.recognize_digits/README.en.md

 cost = paddle.layer.classification_cost(input=predict, label=label)
 ```

 Now, it is time to specify training parameters.
-The number 0.9 in the following `Momentum` optimizer means that 90% of the current the momentum comes from the momentum of the previous iteration.
+In the following `Momentum` optimizer, `momentum=0.9` means that 90% of the current momentum comes from that of the previous iteration.
+The learning rate relates to the speed at which the network training converges.
+Regularization is meant to prevent over-fitting; here we use the L2 regularization.

 ```python
 parameters = paddle.parameters.create(cost)